Reviews You Can Rely On

 Maintenance and Setup

 Like most pitcher-style filters, maintenance is as simple as it gets — just wash the pitcher occasionally and swap the filter every couple of months.
-Low effort, especially for a 10-cup pitcher.
-Standard Brita Filters last around 40 gallons (roughly two months), or you can opt for the brand's Elite filters that reportedly last 120 gallons (or six months).
+Pretty low effort.
+Standard Brita Filters last around 40 gallons (1-2 months), or you can opt for the brand's Elite filters that reportedly last 120 gallons (roughly 3 months).
+Elite filters also do a better job of removing lead.
 Whichever you choose, the filters are easy to replace.

 Operating Cost

-Filter packs are inexpensive, so if you're not going through them extremely fast, this is one of the more cost-effective options for everyday filtered water.
+Filter packs fall in the middle of the pack for price, so if you're not going through them extremely fast, you won't go broke while using this pitcher every day filtered water.
 Our tester estimates an annual cost of about $60 a year.
-Not bad for a pitcher filter.
-But if you are a big water drinker or have multiple people in your household, buying replacement filters for the Brita begins to outpace the cost of under-the-sink models.
+But if you are a big water drinker or have multiple people in your household, you'll have to replace filters much more often, and costs can begin to outpace under-the-sink models.

 Should You Buy the Brita Large 10-Cup Pitcher